 - They are scared to be left in a room or area alone

-- They hear noises coming from outside or other areas of the home
+- They hear noises coming from the outside or other areas of the home

-- They start to associate a certain area with them being “punished”, or that you are leaving if they are placed there.
+- They start to associate a particular area with them being “punished” or that you are leaving if they are placed there.